akai-z/docker-varnish/README.md

   -b 127.0.0.1:8080
 ```

-However, you have to keep in mind that, if you opt to use this approach,
+However, by using this approach,
 all the preset/default parameters that are already set in the image
 will not be included.

-And you have to make sure that
-all `varnishd` required parameters are set.
+And all `varnishd` required parameters must be set, as a result.

 For more details, check the following link:
 https://varnish-cache.org/docs/trunk/reference/varnishd.html